sshoogr/sshoogr-gradle/README.md

-# A Gradle plugin for working with remote SSH servers
+# gradle-ssh-plugin

 ## Overview

+The `gradle-ssh-plugin` is a Gradle plugin for working with remote SSH servers.
+It allows connecting, executing remote commands, coping files and directories, creating tunnels in a simple and concise way.

-The `gradle-ssh-plugin` was jointly developed by *Aestas/IT* (http://aestasit.com) and *NetCompany A/S* (http://www.netcompany.com/)
+The plugin was jointly developed by *Aestas/IT* (http://aestasit.com) and *NetCompany A/S* (http://www.netcompany.com/)
 to support quickly growing operations and hosting department.

-The plugin allows connecting, executing remote commands, coping files and directories, creating tunnels in a simple and concise way.

 ### Quick example